Some say…it’s the single greatest musical instrument ever invented.

 Overall, you’re pretty likely to find thick frets with rock or metal guitarists, but extremely unlikely to find them with jazz guitarists for example.

-You might have seen some crazy looking fretboard such as the one on the image on the right.
+You might have seen some crazy-looking fretboards such as the one on the image on the right.
 Also called multi-scale fretboard.

-These fretboard allow the guitarist to have various scale lengths on the same fretboard.
+These fretboards allow the guitarist to have various scale lengths on the same fretboard.

 Typically, you get a longer scale length on the low E string side and a shorter scale length on the high E side.